Freight Shipping from Albuquerque to Boston

 How much does it cost to ship freight from Albuquerque to Boston?

-Full truckload (FTL) rates from Albuquerque, NM to Boston, MA currently range from $5,500-$6,779 for a standard dry van load over the 2,558-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Boston, MA currently range $5,500-$6,779 (roughly $2.17-$2.65 per mile over 2,558 miles).
 LTL shipments typically cost $1,607-$2,574 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Boston?